 Life is a wise teacher, sometimes presenting guidance in unexpected ways.
-I recently experienced an enlightening moment with an old pair of shoes!
+A few years ago I experienced an enlightening moment with the help of an old pair of shoes!

 Most days, I counsel individuals on their journey towards abundance.
 At first, I would sit with them, listening to their stories and probing their experiences.
 In Socratic fashion, questions would lead to insights, and insights to behavior changes as we sought to optimize their physical, mental and emotional state.
 It often bothered me, and sometimes frustrated them, that this conversation towards peak performance took place in such a static setting.

-The foundation of WHealth is movement – lots of it.
+The foundation of physical health and happiness is movement – lots of it.
 It’s the first step on the road to abundance.
 So, it seemed strange that we both sat on our rear ends, immobile, as we plotted their journey.
 My clients are busy, successful people, and they work hard to include exercise in their daily schedule.
 It seemed wasteful that they would drive to see me, only to sit still for another hour.

-So, I shifted many of these conversations to walking sessions, and started the innovative WHealth Steps program.
+So, I shifted many of these conversations to walking sessions.
 It was during one of these sessions that Mother Nature presented me with this illuminating experience.

 We were walking high on the cliffs overlooking the Pacific Ocean in Southern California.
 The path was craggy, with breath-taking views over sparkling seas.
 My client was walking more slowly than usual.
 I had slowed down a couple of times, anxious to be responsive to her comfort and needs.
 About halfway through the walk, she shared with me the reason for her labored gait.
 Her foot was aching.
 She felt pain with each step.

 She hadn’t noticed this pain before, so we sat down while she removed her shoe.
 She was wearing light, flexible running shoes – the kind with those spongy, corrugated soles, that open up as you flex them.
 As we turned the shoe over, the source of discomfort was immediately apparent.
-There was a large round hole, right under the ball of her foot where sharp rocks could easily apply pressure directly on her foot.
-This problem was easily diagnosed, but it was its origin that fascinated me.
+There was a large round hole, right under the ball of her foot where sharp rocks could easily apply pressure directly to her foot.

 At this stage, you’re in trouble, because not only do you feel the disruption, but you realize that the solution is likely to be painful.
 You have grown accustomed to the stone in your shoe.
 Removing it will leave a gaping hole.
 And so, most of the time, many of us will ignore the problem again, hoping that somehow it will magically disappear.